DXC-Lab-Linkage/quack-mcp-server/README.md

 ### Starting the Server

-To start the Quack server:
+To start the Quack server with stdio transport (default):

 ```bash
 python3 quack.py